 You and your manager should work together throughout the year to manage your performance and professional development.
 This means creating an ongoing dialogue with your manager about your performance and how your job expectations link to organizational goals.
 Performance Management includes components such as setting expectations, monitoring performance, ongoing feedback, performance evaluations, and development planning.
-For tools on some of these components, please visit Performance Management Tools.

 Your manager should define and review the expectations of your position with you at least once a year.
 This may include:

 - Your key responsibilities—this involves tasks and technical expectations, as well as conduct and interpersonal expectations

 - Your performance indicators—this involves measures of how your key responsibilities will be gauged, such as quality, quantity, timeliness, initiative, or teamwork